 The usage of assistive breathing comes at a great cost, not only in terms of money but in terms of your health.
 Our lungs are a very delicate organ made of special thin membranes, thin enough to allow gaseous exchange between the air we breathe and the bloodstream.
 The whole process of breathing is “automated” by a set of very powerful and delicate muscular systems.
 The use of assistive devices for longer periods of time can cause damages to any and all of these delicate systems.

-RAT-Rapid antigen Test, CKD-Chronic kidney disease, CLD-Chronic liver disease, CFLTC-Covid first-line treatment centre, CSLTC-Covid second-line treatment centre
+RAT-Rapid antigen Test, CKD-Chronic kidney disease, CLD-Chronic liver disease, CFLTC-Covid first-line treatment center, CSLTC-Covid second-line treatment center

 For category B patients, the saturation drop is managed by the use of medical oxygen (minimum 90% oxygen with 5% nitrogen and 5% argon) at a very low rate (2LPH) through a face oxygen mask.
 This rate may be increased up to 6LPH based on the spO2 level.
 Spirometry exercises and chest physiotherapy followed by prone position (14-16 hrs) also would help in regaining the blood oxygenation levels.
 As the severity increases the patient is ‘upgraded’ to category C and increases the oxygen dependence (6 – 15LPH) relative to further saturation drop via NRBM (Non-rebreather mask).
 Further saturation drop results in the patient being shifted to a ventilator as ‘a last-ditch effort’.